 -- Anemia occurs when there are insufficient red blood cells, or they don't function properly.
 The American Society of Hematology says warning signs include: Feeling weak or dizzy.
 Having colder hands and feet.
 Having pale skin or a yellow tint.
 Feeling short of breath.
 Having an irregular or fast heartbeat.
 Hearing a whooshing sound or pounding in the ears.
 Having frequent chest pain or headache.
 Read more

-Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Aplastic Anemia, Pernicious Anemia, B12 Nutritional Deficiency, Autoimmune Hemolytic Anemia, Anemia Associated with Iron Deficiency, Hemolytic Anemia, Anemia, Megaloblastic, Anemia - Posthemorrhagic, Erythroblastopenia, Schilling Test, Anemia Associated with Vitamin B12 Deficiency, Anemia Associated with Chronic Disease, Anemia - Chemotherapy Induced, Anemia - Drug Induced, Anemia, folate-deficiency, Anemia Prior to Surgery
+Related support groups: Anemia, Iron Deficiency Anemia, Anemia - Sickle Cell, Folic Acid Deficiency, Aplastic Anemia, Pernicious Anemia, B12 Nutritional Deficiency, Anemia Associated with Iron Deficiency, Autoimmune Hemolytic Anemia, Hemolytic Anemia, Anemia, Megaloblastic, Anemia Associated with Chronic Disease, Anemia - Posthemorrhagic, Erythroblastopenia, Schilling Test, Anemia Associated with Vitamin B12 Deficiency, Folic Acid/Cyanocobalamin Deficiency, Anemia of Unspecified Nutritional Deficiency, Anemia - Chemotherapy Induced, Anemia - Drug Induced

 Posted 21 May 2015 by Drugs.com